Miami Dolphins: Stylized swimming dolphin (2013–present)

-A radically new logo and new uniforms were unveiled shortly before the 2013 NFL Draft.
+A new logo and new uniforms were unveiled shortly before the 2013 NFL draft.
 The new logo features a stylized aqua dolphin swimming in front of a heavily modified version of the orange sunburst.
 The dolphin in the logo is more vague and artistic, and is not wearing a helmet as it is merely a silhouette of a dolphin cast in aqua and navy.

 Navy was incorporated as featured color for the first time, with orange becoming greatly de-emphasized.
 The uniforms feature both white pants and aqua pants, with a white or aqua jersey.
 The Dolphins continue to wear white at home, just as they had with the previous uniforms, with aqua being used for primetime home games.
 The white jersey features aqua numbers and names in a unique custom font, with orange and navy outlines on the numbers; however, the names only use navy as an outline color.
 The aqua jerseys use white numbers with an orange and aqua outline, and white names with a navy outline.
 The helmets are white with a white facemask, just like the final years of the previous look; however, navy is a prominent color on the helmet stripe, joining aqua and a de-emphasized orange.
 Both jerseys have large "Dolphins" text above the numbers, written in the team's new script.
 The pants are either aqua or white, and contain no markings other than a small team wordmark.

 In 2018, the team made some slight modifications to the logo and uniform set: The shades of orange and aqua were tweaked, and navy blue was removed from the color scheme, only remaining on the logo.